Bounded Graph Clustering with Graph Neural Networks: Experiments

 For the next batch of experiments, we tested whether the constraint still held if the network properties were varied.
-We varied the network size, density and number of true communities.
+We varied the network size, density, and number of true communities.
 In all cases, the constraint was satisfied.
 We examine the results of varying the number of true communities in figure~\ref{fig:varying_cluster_number}.
 We used 10 \emph{medium} networks with \emph{medium} density for each number of true communities.
 For example, there are 10 networks with \emph{medium} density that have 5 true communities.
 As the number of communities increases, the number of output communities remains on the lower bound for \emph{GNN+REG+CONSTRAINT} and \emph{GNN+CONSTRAINT}.
 On the other hand, the models without the constraint diverge further from the ground truth.
 This is especially evident when comparing $10$ and $20$ true communities.
-The models \emph{GNN} and \emph{GNN+REG} output a similar number of communities in both cases even though there is twice the number of communities in the latter case.
-This is somewhat expected given that the communities are unequal in size and randomly generated (we provide the community sizes in table~\ref{tab:cluster_sizes}).
-As the number of communities increase, there is a greater chance for smaller communities that are difficult to detect with modularity.
-Modularity is known for having a resolution limit \cite{fortunato2007resolution, good_performance_2010, fortunato_community_2016} that ultimately biases modularity maximisation approaches to favor larger communities.
-This further illustrates the value of a lower bound in that it forced the models \emph{GNN+REG+CONSTRAINT} and \emph{GNN+CONSTRAINT} to be closer to the desired number of communities (i.e. the ground truth) and, as result, counteracted the bias of modularity.
+The models \emph{GNN} and \emph{GNN+REG} output a similar number of communities in both cases, even though there are twice the number of communities in the latter case.
+This is somewhat expected, given that the communities are unequal in size and randomly generated (we provide the community sizes in table~\ref{tab:cluster_sizes}).
+As the number of communities increases, there is a greater chance for smaller communities that are difficult to detect with modularity.
+Modularity is known to have a resolution limit \cite{fortunato2007resolution, good_performance_2010, fortunato_community_2016} that ultimately biases modularity maximisation approaches toward larger communities.
+This further illustrates the value of a lower bound in that it forced the models \emph{GNN+REG+CONSTRAINT} and \emph{GNN+CONSTRAINT} to be closer to the desired number of communities (i.e., the ground truth) and, as a result, counteracted the bias of modularity.
+This is an indirect consequence of the constraint that is dependent on the lower bound chosen by the user.
+Other methods address the resolution limit more explicitly, like \cite{reichardt2006statistical,xu2011multiple}, which introduce a hyperparameter that can be adjusted to identify smaller communities.
+We discuss the constraint and its relation to modularity's resolution limit further in section~\ref{subsec:resolution_limit}.